Cheering GOP delegates nominate Trump for president as he announces Vance as running mate

-MILWAUKEE — (AP) — Cheering GOP delegates formally nominated Donald Trump for president at Monday's Republican National Convention kickoff, less than two days after an assassination attempt on the former president and shortly after he announced Ohio Sen. JD Vance as his vice presidential running mate.
+MILWAUKEE — (AP) — Jubilant and emboldened after Donald Trump survived an assassination attempt, Republicans on Monday nominated the former president to lead their ticket for a third time and welcomed his selection of Ohio Sen. JD Vance as his running mate.

-Their vote makes it official that Trump, who has long been the presumptive nominee, will lead the GOP in a third consecutive election.
-The winner in 2016, he lost to current President Joe Biden in 2020.
-In November, he will again face Biden, who dismissed Vance as "a clone" of Trump on important issues.
+“We must unite as a party, and we must unite as a nation,” said Republican Party Chairman Michael Whatley, Trump’s handpicked party leader, as Monday's primetime session opened.
+“We must show the same strength and resilience as President Trump and lead this nation to a greater future.”

-Even as the delegates were voting, Trump announced he had chosen as his running mate the young Ohio senator, who rose to national attention with his best-selling memoir, “Hillbilly Elegy.”
+But Whatley and other Republican leaders Monday made clear that their calls for harmony didn't extend to President Joe Biden and Democrats.

 Saturday's shooting at a Pennsylvania rally, where Trump was injured and one man died, was not far from delegates' minds as they celebrated — a stark contrast to the anger and anxiety that had marked the previous few days.
 Some delegates chanted "fight, fight, fight" — the same words that Trump was seen shouting to the crowd as the Secret Service ushered him off the stage, his fist raised and face bloodied.